France has amazing culture and best baguettes ever!

-Finishing our 16 day trip to Biarritz didn’t come easy, the place is most definitely one of the top spots to visit.
+France has an amazing culture and the best baguettes ever!
+Perhaps you are looking for some alternatives to just visiting Paris?
+Well, Biarritz has to be one of those stops.
+Finishing our 16 day trip to Biarritz didn’t come easy, the place is most definitely one of the top spots to visit.View from Virgin on the Rock

-16 days for € 280 with €150 deposit refunded the day after return, and the process couldn’t be easier.
+Sixteen days for € 280 with €150 deposit refunded the day after return, and the process couldn’t be easier.

-Why stay in Anglet rather then Biarritz?
+Why stay in Anglet rather than Biarritz?

-Anglet is small and charming with plenty of great places to eat, drink and embrace the French culture.
+Anglet is small and charming, with plenty of great places to eat, drink and embrace the French culture.

 Highlights: